ameerwald/cds_lang_exam_assignment3/README.md

 ## The data

 A dataset of comments on articles from *The New York Times* is used in this assignment.
 You can find the data [here](https://www.kaggle.com/datasets/aashita/nyt-comments).

 ## Assignment description

-In this assignemnt, we were asked to create two scripts using ```TensorFlow``` to build complex deep learning models for NLP.
+In this assignment, we were asked to create two scripts using ```TensorFlow``` to build complex deep learning models for NLP.
 The first script will train and save a text generation model on some culturally significant data from *The New York Times*.
 The second script will use that model to generate new text from a user-suggested prompt.

 # Repository

 | Folder         | Description
 | ------------- |:-------------:
-| Data    | Normally the data would be here but it is too large to push to Github so it can be retrived from the link above  - this folder need to be created and does not appear in the repo
+| Data    | This folder is hidden due to the size of the dataset
 | Models  | Saved the model plus tokenizer and max_sequence_len txt file for using the model
 | Notes | Jupyter notebook and script with notes
 | Out  |  A text file of the generated text
-| Src  | Two py scrips, 1) creating and training a model 2) generating new text based on the model
+| Src  | Two py scripts, 1) creating and training a model 2) generating new text based on the model
 | Utils  | Utilities script - functions we were given in class